- Beautifully subtle, a glance in the moonlight, then farewell.

 Choose one of the following Major Racial Traits:

-- Clever Ways (Ex): Kitsune with this racial trait gain a +1 racial bonus to WIS.
-This bonus may be applied to her WIS even if she has already added a racial ability score modifier to WIS, though her total modified WIS cannot exceed 20.
-In addition, at 10th level, the Kitsune gains an additional +1 to her WIS, and at 25th level, she gains a further +2 to her WIS.
+- Clever Ways (Ex): Kitsune with this racial trait add a permanent +1 training bonus to their Wisdom score.
+This bonus may be applied to their Wisdom score even if they have already added a racial ability score modifier to their Wisdom, though their total modified Wisdom Score cannot exceed 20 at character creation.
+In addition, at 11th level, the Kitsune gains an additional +1 to their Wisdom score, and at 26th level, they gain a further +2 to their Wisdom score (for a total of +4 from this racial trait, which is a total of +2 to their Wisdom Modifier).

 - Startling Cry (Su): A Kitsune with this racial trait may emit a startling cry in combat, which distracts and unnerves nearby foes.
-Once per encounter as a move action, the Kitsune may calculate flanks as if she were in any square adjacent to her actual square.
-At 10th level, Startling Cry becomes a swift action.
-At 20th level, she can perform a Startling Cry twice per encounter.
-At 30th level, she can perform a Startling Cry once per round.
+Once per encounter as a move action, the Kitsune may calculate flanks as if they were in any square adjacent to their actual square.
+At 11th level, Startling Cry becomes a swift action.
+At 21st level, they can perform a Startling Cry twice per encounter.
+At 31st level, they can perform a Startling Cry once per round.

-- Fast Reactions (Ex): A Kitsune with this racial trait gains a +1 racial bonus to reflex saves and a +2 racial bonus on initiative checks.
-At 10th level, this racial bonus to reflex saves improves to +2 and the bonus to initiative improves to +3.
-It improves to +3 reflex and +4 initiative at 20th level, and +4 reflex and +5 initiative at 30th level.
+- Fast Reactions (Ex): A Kitsune with this racial trait gains a +1 training bonus to reflex saves and a +2 training bonus on initiative checks.
+At 11th level, the bonus to reflex saves improves to +2 and the bonus to initiative improves to +3.
+It improves to +3 reflex and +4 initiative at 21st level, and +4 reflex and +5 initiative at 31st level.

-- Foxfire (Su): Once per day as a free action, a Kitsune with this racial trait can cause an enemy he has just successfully struck with an attack to suffer a -2 penalty to all saving throws until the start of the Kitsune's next turn.
-In addition, the Foxfire acts to negate the miss chance due to poor lighting or invisibility, and all stealth rolls attempted while affected by Foxfire are made at a -10 penalty.
+- Foxfire (Su): Once per day as a free action, a Kitsune with this racial trait can cause an enemy they have just successfully struck with an attack to suffer a -2 penalty to all saving throws until the start of the Kitsune's next turn.
+In addition, the Foxfire surrounds the enemy and acts to negate the miss chance due to poor lighting or invisibility, and all stealth rolls attempted while affected by Foxfire are made at a -10 penalty.
 The enemy burns with ghostly foxfire while this ability is affecting them.
-At 10th level, Foxfire is usable once per encounter and the penalty to saves becomes a -3.
-At 25th level, Foxfire becomes usable twice per encounter and the penalty to saves becomes a -4.
+At 11th level, Foxfire is usable once per encounter and the penalty to saves becomes a -3.
+At 26th level, Foxfire becomes usable twice per encounter and the penalty to saves becomes a -4.
+Creatures with roles, such as Threats and Heavies, treat this racial trait as a condition, to which they have partial immunity, as defined in their role description.

 Minor Racial Traits